nilportugues/php-sql-query-formatter/README.md

 <a name="block7"></a>
 ## 7. License
-SQL Query Builder is licensed under the MIT license.
+SQL Query Formatter is licensed under the MIT license.

 ```
 Copyright (c) 2014 Nil Portugués Calderó